mvaragnat/twilio-SMS-backend/readme.md

 /set NAME to add a name to the active discussion (user profile) /sendall MESSAGE to send a message to all your discussions

-Sends notifications to inform you of incoming messages
+It can send notifications to inform you of incoming messages

 ## Configuration